SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/iis-10-legacy.md

-# Install the IIS 10 (Legacy) App
+## Installing the IIS 10 (Legacy) App

-This page demonstrates how to install the IIS 10 (Legacy) App and provides examples and explanations for each of the app's predefined dashboards.
+This section demonstrates how to install the IIS 10 (Legacy) App and provides examples and explanations for each of the app's predefined dashboards.

 Now that you have set up collection for IIS 10, you are ready to install the Sumo Logic App for IIS 10 that provides preconfigured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/04Microsoft-and-Azure/IIS/03IIS-App-Dashboards#Dashboards) that monitor events generated by IIS 10.